Colegio de la Inmaculada Concepcion – Cebu: Further expansion

-1964 was a significant and historical year for Inmaculada.
-The Philippine congregation of the Daughters of Charity ceased to be a sub-province of Spain and became independent Province with its own Visitatrix, Sr. Felomena Zulueta, D.C.
+1964 was a significant and historical year for Inmaculada: The Philippine congregation of the Daughters of Charity ceased to be a sub-province of Spain and became independent Province with its own Visitatrix, Sr. Filómena Zulueta, D.C.

 With this came the appointment in 1966 of Sr. Paz San Buenaventura as the first Filipino Sister Servant of Colegio de la Inmaculada Concepción.

 With the progress of the community, the residents appealed to the Sisters to open a school that could undertake the job of providing their children with a Christian education.
 The Superior of Colegio de la Inmaculada Concepción, Sr. Paz San Buenaventura, took the initial steps to open a CIC Campus in Mandaue.
 A permit was obtained, and it formally opened on July 7, 1969.
-Sr. Imelda Espiritu was by then the new Superior.
+Sr. Imelda Espíritu was by then the new Superior.
 Classes started with 49 children in kindergarten.
 Since 1969, the CIC Mandaue City Campus gradually developed into a grade school, offering kindergarten, preparatory and primary classes from grades one to four.
 Grades five and six were opened consecutively in 1979 and 1980.
 With the opening of the intermediate grades, CIC Mandaue is now a complete elementary school.
 In school year 1999–2000, CIC Mandaue had its first high school graduation.

 Expansion of Inmaculada's services to the community came hand in hand with the academics.
 In June 1968, the Sta.
 Luisa Social Action Center was opened to take charge of the material and spiritual needs of poor families living behind the school.
 Through the efforts of the CIC Alumnae Association, this small building expanded and was called the CIC Sta.
 Luisa Development Center, a two-storey building which houses the extensive school-community services.
-Inauguration date of CIC-SLDC was on September 27, 1967, feastday of St. Vincent de Paul, founder of the Daughters of Charity and patron of social work.
+Inauguration date of CIC-SLDC was on September 27, 1967, feast day of St. Vincent de Paul, founder of the Daughters of Charity and patron of social work.
 At present, the center is called St. Louise de Marillac Foundation, Inc.